ezulfica/SANonogramSolver/README.md

 #

 Let's talk about nonogram.
 I like puzzle and I like to think about how to resolve them.
-This time it's about using Simulated Annealing to solve them.
+This time it's about using Simulated Annealing to solve nonogram.

 The thing is, with nonogram.
 If we set :
 - n = number of rows * number of columns